openthread/ot-ns/cli/README.md

 ### web

-Open a web browser for visualization.
+Open a web browser (tab) for visualization.

+NOTE: multiple web browser tabs/windows may be opened for the same simulation.

 ```bash
 > web